The Settlers 7: Paths to a Kingdom: Plot

 Set in an early-Renaissance milieu, the game takes place in the kingdom of Tandria, where the most valued possession is the "People's Crown", given only to those monarchs who rule benevolently.
 However, as many of Tandria's rulers proved cruel and greedy, the Crown was locked away until such time as a worthy monarch ascends to the throne.
 The game begins as Princess Zoé answers a summons from her father, Konradin, king of Tandria's neighbouring kingdom of Kuron.
 Konradin tells her that King Balderus of Tandria has been the victim of a coup, and is now in exile.
 Meanwhile, the leaders of the rebellion, Lord Wolvering and his most loyal knight, Dracorian, are attempting to set themselves up as Tandria's rulers.
 Tasking Zoé with expelling the duo, Konradin promises her a kingdom of her own should she succeed.
 After she departs, however, he laughs menacingly to himself, musing, "desire, how wonderfully blinding you are".

-Zoé travels to the Tandrian village of Mohnfelden, where she meets with Bors, an old friend of Konradin's, and who is to act as her advisor during the campaign.
+Zoé travels to the Tandrian village of Mohnfelden, where she meets with Bors, an old friend of Konradin's, who is to act as her advisor during the campaign.
 As they begin moving through the kingdom, encountering those in the service of Wolvering and Dracorian, Zoé is eager to employ diplomacy, but Bors continuously counsels against it, advising military aggression.
 During their journey, Zoé mentions that she heard Balderus was a tyrant, but Bors is horrified, asserting that the king was simply misunderstood by his subjects.